 11 of 15

-You already know that adding texture is key when it comes to Scandi living rooms, but this cozy space from sixthdaymcr proves that a few layers can make all the difference.
+You already know that adding texture is key when it comes to Scandi living rooms, but this cozy space proves that a few layers can make all the difference.
 As long as you stick to monochrome color palettes, you can experiment with various textures and patterns and still keep your space calming and inviting.

 12 of 15

 Though most Scandinavian spaces are light and airy, you can still make deeper colors like black or navy work.
 This lovely room proves that black paint can look sophisticated and Scandi, as long as you maintain simple accessories and clean lines throughout the rest of the space.Continue to 13 of 15 below.